 HIV / AIDS / STD

-Anyone can get an STD.
+Anyone can get an STI (Sexually Transmitted Infection).
 It has nothing to do with how "clean" someone is or how the person dresses or acts.
-Most people who get an STD, including HIV, are not aware that the person they are having sex with has this type of infection.
+Most people who get an STI, including HIV, are not aware that the person they are having sex with has this type of infection.
+Many STIs have no symptoms, so people can have an infection but not know it.
+STIs are infections that people usually get by having sex with someone who already has one.
+Some STIs can be treated and cured with antibiotics, but others cannot be cured.
+Treatment makes them easier to live with.

-STD Program Management and Collaboration Project
+STI Program Management and Collaboration Project

 Links: